mataghva/Footprint/README.md

 # README

 ![alt text](/app/assets/images/Site_Screenshot.JPG "Site Screenshot") Footprint is a website that users can find information about trails.
-It's a clone of original website alltrails.com.
+It's a clone of original alltrails.com website.

 ## Features